We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Pruritus is the medical term for itchiness caused by an irritating sensation on your skin that makes you want to scratch.
 This can occur anywhere on your skin.

-Your feet are especially vulnerable because they tend to be placed in sweaty situations with various types of footwear.
 Many situations can lead to itchy feet, including exposure to:

 - dry environments that lead to dry skin